mgallo185/WordleGame/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-There's an error where if the user does not input anything in the edit text, the game crashes.
-Was not sure how to fix.
 I had trouble organizing the text boxes, but i then realized to have them all match the same height and width I would want.

 ## License